 Brachiosaurus, to rook, or is it Velociraptor check or is it Pteranodon checkmate?
 Either way, this Jurassic Park chess set will keep the chess playing fun going for centuries.
-It comes with 32 sculpted dinosaur pieces, and an 18 ½-inch tall chess board.
-Fit for kids age seven and up.
+Fit for kids age seven and up, it comes with 32 sculpted dinosaur pieces, and an 18 ½-inch tall chess board.

 This dinosaur toy is one for the whole family to enjoy, and one that will be the hit of your next summer pool party.
 This motorized dinosaur float is a legend in itself.
 Big enough to accommodate an adult up to 250 pounds (or roughly 5.9 three-year-olds), this float will have you cruising in style from one end of the pool to the next.